froala/wordpress-froala-wysiwyg/README.md

 // the path to the Custom JS folder e.g: /froala/custom/js
 // froala_new_plugin, custom hook that integrates the new plugin and registers the new script
 // The hook takes 2 params, 1'st the path to the plugin and 2'nd the name of the plugin.
-// The if statement check if there are any erros on registering the new plugin
+// The if statement check if there are any errors on registering the new plugin

 $custom_plugin_path = plugins_url(FroalaEditorCustomJSFolderPath);
 $new_plugin = apply_filters('froala_new_plugin', $custom_plugin_path . '/test.js', 'test');